Jonesey86/Jonesey86/README.md

 Hey there 👋 my name is Ian Jones, a 38 year old man from Liverpool England, But ive been living in Norway for the past 23 years.
 Currently a student learning backend coding at Kodehode in Bergen Norway.
 My enjoyment comes from working with C#, API'S, .NET.

 ## About Me
-- Currently leanrning programming and coding through KodeHode
+- Currently learning programming and coding through KodeHode
 - Have 13 year's experience with customer realtions
 -